 What and how we eat affects the environment and our health.
-Ensuring access to safe, nutritious and healthy food for every individual in the world is a complex challenge that takes different forms in different parts of the globe, depending for example on conflict situations, population growth and demographic changes.
+Ensuring access to safe, nutritious and healthy food for every individual in the world is a complex challenge that takes different forms in different parts of the world, depending for example on conflict situations, population growth and demographic changes.

-We humans are dependent on animals, on a social level as well as for our food supply.
+We humans are dependent on animals, both on a social level as well as for our food supply.

 To plan, build and manage the built environment in a technologically safe, as well as in a socially and environmentally sustainable manner brings a number of challenges for various stakeholders in society.